FACTS ABOUT THE INTERNATIONAL FUELS MARKET & PRICES

 Singapore prices are the key pricing benchmarks for Australia because Singapore represents the competitive alternative source of supply for Australia.

-- To meet Australian demand, around a quarter of fuel is imported, mostly from Singapore.
+- To meet Australian demand, around 40% of fuel is imported, mostly from Singapore.

 - Singapore is the regional refining, distribution and trading centre and among the world's largest petroleum markets.